shivannis/xandr-docs-public/xandr-docs/articles/monetize/buyer-reach-and-frequency-report.md

 ---
-title : Microsoft Monetize - Buyer Reach and Frequency Report description : Learn how using Buyer Reach and Frequency Report buyers can have get insight on how cross device impacted the number of times a single person saw their ads across all their devices using this report. ms.date: 10/28/2023
+title : Microsoft Monetize - Buyer Reach and Frequency Report description : Learn how by using Buyer Reach and Frequency Report buyers get insight on how cross device impacts the number of times a single person sees their ads across all their devices using this report. ms.date: 10/28/2023
 ---